dilshankarunarathne/c-sharp-notes/README.md

 We’ll learn about the other access modifiers when we get to the inheritance.
 We use access modifiers to hide the implementation details of a class.
 So anything
 that is about “how” a class does its job should be declared as private.
 This way, we make sure other parts of the code will not touch the implementation detail of a class.
 And as a result we improve the robustness of our code.
-If change the implementation of a class, we only need to make
+If change the implementation of a class, we only need to make changes inside the class.
+No other parts of the code will need to be changed.